-The intent of Standard 2 is to hold the governing body responsible for meeting the requirements of the Quality Standards and delivering quality care and services.
+The intent of Standard 2 is to set out the expectations of the governing body to meet the requirements of the Quality Standards and deliver quality care and services.

 The governing body sets the strategic priorities for the organisation and promotes a culture of safety and quality.
 The governing body is also responsible for driving and monitoring improvements to care and services, informed by engagement with older people, family, carers and workers, and data and information on care quality.